chelmerrox/Project-5-Design-Teardown/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- Special thanks to Microverse and the Odin Project

 ## 📝 License